AvacWeb/LG-Framework/README.md

-LG Framework
+LG JS Frame
 ===============================

 A chainable JS library filled with useful functions (including events, animations, dom and more).
-It writes similar to jQuery since that is what mose are used to and is an easy format.
+It writes similar to jQuery since that is what most are used to and is an easy format.
 Whats unique about it?
 Erm... ... er ... :P

 ```javascript